 CASEY WOODS | INSIDE WIDE RECEIVERS / TIGHT ENDS

 In 2012, Woods coached the wide receivers and served as the recruiting coordinator for Arkansas State.
-The Red Wolves were 10-3 in Woods’ lone season there and won their final eight games, including a 17-13 victory over No. 25 Kent State in the GoDaddy.com Bowl.
+The Red Wolves were 10-3 in Woods’ lone season and won their final eight games, including a 17-13 victory over No. 25 Kent State in the GoDaddy.com Bowl.

-From 2009-11, Woods served as an offensive quality control assistant at Auburn.
+From 2009-11, Woods was as an offensive quality control assistant at Auburn.
 He was a member of the 2010 national championship team led by current NFL star Cam Newton.
 Auburn finished the season 14-0 and defeated Oregon 22-19 in the Fiesta Bowl to claim the title.